Once upon a last quarter, a marketer walked into the woods.

 How often should you measure AI visibility?

 Every week, at the least.
 Gist GEO updates Brand Health scores on a weekly cadence.
+Only 30% of brands remain visible from one AI answer to the next (AirOps, 2025).
 When information is moving this quickly, your brand cannot afford to miss a moment.
 The Gist GEO Health Framework is designed around trends over snapshots.
 Every metric shows direction, delta from last period, and trend line.
 Always on.
 Always listening.

 What tools exist for measuring AI visibility?